The hard sales lessons we learned as we built one of India’s fastest-growing startups.

-At this point, we as a team decided to eat our own dog food, and trained our Verloop bot to answer FAQ’s and engage with visitors.
+At this point, we as a team decided to eat our own dog food and trained our Verloop.io bot to answer FAQs and engage with visitors.
+An FAQ chatbot assimilates all the educational information in one interactive chatbox.
+Whatever, the question may be, a conversational FAQ chatbot engages the leads with answers to all common queries.
 This led to a 28% increase in our lead generation.

 Leads are lost because the appropriate information wasn’t available at the appropriate time.
-Create campaigns with interactive content that serves the purpose of educating your clients.
-Customer testimonials, call-to-action buttons that link to talking points and competition analysis all help narrowing the knowledge gap.
+Create campaigns with Verloop.io’s Outreach feature with personalised, and targeted messaging for your clients.
+Customer testimonials, call-to-action buttons that link to talking points and competition analysis all help narrow the knowledge gap.

 One of the biggest setbacks to adopting technology comes in the way of cost.
 Companies want to run state-of-the-art everything, but don’t do so.
 Leads back out of becoming sales for two reasons; because they either can’t afford it, but more often because they don’t see an equitable return.

 To tackle this, focus on the Return on Investment (ROI) that your company provides instead of just the price.
 Include practical examples of previous clients, or more conceptual pieces that focus on more broad fiscal benefits such as reduced downtime and total cost of ownership (TCO).